MacFlecknoe/service-repository-sample/router/README.md

 #####Notes

 Due to a bug in cxf any whitespace introduced after the end of the Body tag in a SOAP message will creep into the payload.
 This causes a problem when signing the the Body as the hash will no longer equate to the hash that was initially generaged by the client.
-In SOAPUI be sure to set the "Strip Whitespace" setting on your messages to true when using encryption.
+In SOAPUI be sure to set the "Strip Whitespace" setting on your messages to true when using encryption to circumvent this problem when running your tests.